 I have no strategies to update or change machinesthis baby must last me much more years (knock on wood)!
 It is quick, it is trustworthy, it's extremely low upkeep, it has no electronic systems I fret about breaking, it still has the needle down and thread cutter I love, it totally free movement quilts like a dream with a much larger throat space, it's powerful when stitching through several layers, and it's extremely easy for my kids to run and stitch on now that they are more thinking about sewing (this model has the speed control, so I can turn the speed dial all the method to slow and it's best for kids).

 Likewise it's frustrating there is no zig zag stitch, this is only a straight stitch machine.
 Thankfully those have been very minimal things and are the only things I dislike about this device (and perhaps the strolling foot problems have been repaired because I purchased mine 4 years earlier?).
 The Bernina 440QE: Okay so I have to initially say that my Bernina 440 is about 7 years of ages, so there have actually been terrific improvements and changes to the more recent models.

 I rarely use this machine!
 I do use it for all of my ornamental stitches, and lately it's been resting on my dining-room table while I quilted a lot of quilts using the a wavy stitch with my strolling foot (Bernina stitch 4, width set to 5, length set to 3).

-I love utilizing the strolling foot on this maker, and it's peaceful and pulls the fabric through like a dream.
+I love utilizing the strolling foot on this maker, and it's quiet and pulls the fabric through like a dream.
 My light went out in this device, and after taking it all apart they figured out it was a motherboard issue, and to fix it I 'd have to have the motherboard altered.

-© Copyright 2021 Banbury Sewing Labour.
+© Copyright 2022 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.